-- Supplemental Pay Agreement between the employee and LEA that includes: - The reason for the additional compensation - A description of the duties/activities to be performed for the additional compensation - The timeframe for carrying out the additional activities

-- o The documentation requirements to verify fulfillment/completion of the activities - Documentation from employee that demonstrates the supplemental pay activities were performed, such as certificate of attendance for professional development received - Time Distribution Report: Blanket Certification form completed by the LEA official that lists the employees who received supplemental pay, purpose/cost objective, fund source, time period - Current license or certification if applicable to the supplemental pay responsibilities
+- Supplemental Pay Agreement between the employee and LEA that includes: - The reason for the additional compensation - A description of the duties/activities to be performed for the additional compensation - The timeframe for carrying out the additional activities - The documentation requirements to verify fulfillment/completion of the activities - Documentation from employee that demonstrates the supplemental pay activities were performed, such as certificate of attendance for professional development received - Time Distribution Report: Blanket Certification form completed by the LEA official that lists the employees who received supplemental pay, purpose/cost objective, fund source, time period - Current license or certification if applicable to the supplemental pay responsibilities

 The Program Director of the specific federal program initiates the Supplemental Pay Agreement and ensures completion of required activities prior to payment processing.
-The Blanket Certification is submitted to the Director of Federal & State Accountability for review of accuracy and compliance with the requirements.
+The Blanket Certification is submitted to the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable for review of accuracy and compliance with the requirements.